last updated: July 30, 2019

 Penny Stock Trading

-To give Just2Trade credit, they make it very easy to see, but just be warned, not all brokers have it this “clear” when it comes to their penny stock policy.
+To give this broker credit, they make it very easy to see, but just be warned, not all brokers have it this “clear” when it comes to their penny stock policy.
 If you are looking at a penny stock and plan on buying 20,000 shares of it, just know that your commission will be $60.
-In other words, if you want to trade penny stocks, Just2Trade is not going to be the broker for you.
+In other words, if you want to trade penny stocks, the above broker I used as an example is not going to be the broker for you.

 How do I Avoid the Pattern Day Trader Rule (PDT)?